judering/judering.github.io/live/index.md

 - performed as solo voice and piano by myself at the Lighthouse, Valentia, 18th August 2018

 ## Swells and Shoots (2016) for Adele and Martin Johnson - viola and cello.
+- Kate Ellis and Lisa Dowdall, Hugh Lane Gallery Sundays at noon concert at the Abbey Presbyterian Church, 7th December, 2025
 - Kate Ellis and Lisa Dowdall perform at The Ark, Temple Bar, Sep 22nd 2017 as part of Culture Night.
 - Kate Ellis and Lisa Dowdall perform at The Ark, Temple Bar, June 24th 2017.
 - Performed by Martin and Adele Johnson at the Lutheran Hall, Adelaide road as part of CMC new music salon in November 2016.